Rebecca Bradley

-Rebecca Lynn Grassl Bradley (born August 2, 1971) is an American lawyer, and justice of the Wisconsin Supreme Court, serving since 2015.
-She has been a state judge in Wisconsin since 2012.
-She was appointed to the Supreme Court by Governor Scott Walker in 2015, and won election to a 10-year term in 2016.
-She has announced that she will not seek re-election in 2026, and her term in office is set to expire on July 31, 2026.
+Rebecca Lynn Grassl Bradley (born August 2, 1971) is an American lawyer and jurist from Milwaukee County, Wisconsin.
+She served 11 years as a justice of the Wisconsin Supreme Court; after being appointed to the Court in 2015, she was elected to a full ten-year term in 2016, but declined to run for re-election in 2026.
+During her time on the Supreme Court, she identified with the conservative wing of the court, and said that after leaving the court she plans to work to "rebuild the conservative movement".

+Prior to her elevation to the Supreme Court, Bradley served three years as a Wisconsin circuit court judge in Milwaukee County (2012-2015), and served five months as a judge of the Wisconsin Court of Appeals (2015).
+In all three of her judicial offices, she was appointed by Governor Scott Walker.

 Early life and education

 Rebecca Bradley was born Rebecca Lynn Grassl, on August 2, 1971, in Milwaukee, Wisconsin.
 She attended the private, all-girls Divine Savior Holy Angels High School.
 She earned a BS in business administration and business economics from Marquette University in 1993.
 She received her JD from the University of Wisconsin Law School in Madison in 1996.

 In 1992, while she was a student at Marquette University, she wrote several columns for the Marquette Tribune critical of homosexuality and comparing abortion to the Holocaust and slavery.
 In the columns, written under her maiden name, Rebecca Grassl, she wrote, "One will be better off contracting AIDS than developing cancer, because those afflicted with the politically correct disease will get all the funding," and "How sad that the lives of degenerate drug addicts and queers are valued more than the innocent lives of more prevalent ailments."
 She also wrote, "But the homosexuals and drug addicts who do essentially kill themselves and others through their own behavior deservedly receive none of my sympathy", as well as "Heterosexual sex is very healthy in a loving relationship; homosexual sex, however, kills."
 In another article, Bradley compared abortion to a "time in history when Jews were treated as nonhumans and tortured and murdered" and "a time in history when blacks were treated as something less than human".
 She apologized in 2016 after her columns were discovered by the group One Wisconsin Now.